Zipheir/Zipheir.github.io/games/fall-of-plaguestone.md

 sheriff, Rolth Garley, was brought to the Feedmill and began questioning everyone.
-He concluded by requesting everyone stay in town until the regional magistrate, Lord Mubbage Cranberry, could arrive to sort things out--likely in a few weeks.
+He concluded by requesting everyone stay in town until the regional magistrate, Lord Mubbage Cranberry, could arrive to sort things out---likely in a few weeks.

 The PCs went to an ad-hoc memorial service for Bort out in the stables among the wagons.
 Tamli, Bort's second-in-command, asked them solemnly to